m0hs1ne/push_swap/README.md

 	This project consists of coding a program that finds the lowest possible number of moves to sort a random list of integers using 2 stacks and a limited set of operations

-For more detailed information, look at the [**subject of this project**](https://github.com/Surfi89/42cursus/tree/main/Subject%20PDFs).

 ## 🛠️ Usage